Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: Quantification of Flexibility Costs for Individual DERs

 \subsubsection{Electric Vehicles}

 \;

 The flexibility of EVs lies in the charging process during their plug-in periods.
-Since the primary goal of EV charging is to charge the battery to the expected energy level by departure, the inconvenience caused to EV users by activating this flexibility is reflected in the potentially unsatisfied charging demand at the departure time.
+Since the primary goal of EV charging is to charge the battery to the expected energy level by departure, the inconvenience caused to EV users by operational adjustment is reflected in the potentially unsatisfied charging demand at the departure time.

 Fig. \ref{fig:EV} illustrates a typical EV's adjustment ranges in the accumulated energy consumption and its flexibility cost coefficients.
-In this example, the EV has an expected value for the energy to be charged by departure but also allows it to be adjustable within certain upper and lower bounds.
+In this example, the EV has an expected value for the energy to be charged by departure but also allows it to be adjustable within certain upper and lower bounds (the green and red dashed lines).
 The upper bound typically corresponds to the battery's capacity limit, while the lower bound represents the minimum energy level acceptable to the EV user.
+The detailed calculation process of the upper and lower energy bound trajectories of EVs, as well as the subsequent BESSs and HPs, can be found in \cite{xu2016hierarchical} and is omitted in this paper.
 The baseline energy trajectory is the energy trajectory where charging starts immediately at the rated power upon plug-in until the expected energy level is reached.
 The area within the upward and downward energy adjustment ranges represents the activated flexibility in accumulated energy consumption, which is where the actual energy trajectory can be adjusted.
 However, only the energy adjustment at the departure time can cause inconvenience to the EV user.
 More precisely, it is the downward adjustment that matters, as the upward adjustment, representing charging more than the expected energy, typically does not lead to an inconvenience in the EV's usage.
 Thus, in the flexibility cost coefficients, only the coefficient for the downward energy adjustment range $\check{\mathbf{c}}_{\text{e}}$ at the departure time is non-zero, while $\check{\mathbf{c}}_{\text{e}}$ at other times, $\hat{\mathbf{c}}_{\text{e}}$, $\check{\mathbf{c}}_{\text{p}}$ and $\hat{\mathbf{c}}_{\text{p}}$ are all zero.\footnote{The increased energy cost due to the overcharging indicated by the upward adjustments in the energy trajectory is not considered within the scope of flexibility costs.
 Instead, these costs will be incorporated into the energy cost component in the objective function of the flexibility activation program.}